 It is also possible that you will have a motorhome that already comes with an inverter pre-installed when you get it from the factory.
 This pre-installed inverter is connected directly to the 12V battery bank, and it will have a control panel somewhere inside the motorhome that you can use to turn the inverter on or off.

-The number and size of the electronics that you can power with these built in inverters depends on the size of the inverter.
+The number of chargers and size of the electronics that you can power with these built in inverters depends on the size of the inverter.
 There are some built in inverters that still have small capacities and can only charge one or two relatively small devices such as a CPAP machine, laptop, TV, or DVD player.

 It is rather rare, but there are still some motorhome inverters that can be wired to give power to your entire motorhome.
-Even with these inverters, you still need to be careful to not overload the inverter by powering too many appliances with them all at the same time.
+Even with these inverters, you still need to be careful to not overload input power to the inverter by powering too many appliances with them all at the same time.

 You should be especially careful about running too many large devices at once that need a lot of electricity.
 You also have to be careful about not draining too much of the motorhome’s battery by using it to power all of your gadgets at once.